mboaisha/mboaisha.github.io/_posts/2022-07-19-lolminer-analysis.md

 ---
 layout: post
-title: lolminer, an interesting sample
+title: lolMiner, an interesting sample
 ---
 I got that malware analysis itch recently and decided to work on a sample I came across.
 Haven't touched coinminer-style malware in awhile.